-The broad ONS cause groups showed that immaturity-related conditions, for example, respiratory and cardiovascular disorders, were the most common cause of infant deaths in 2012, with 45% due to these causes.
-Congenital anomalies were another major cause group, accounting for 34% of all infant deaths.
-Congenital anomalies accounted for 43% of all postneonatal deaths and 30% of all neonatal deaths.
+The broad ONS cause groups showed that immaturity-related conditions, for example, respiratory and cardiovascular disorders, were the most common cause of infant deaths in 2013, with 44% due to these causes.
+Immaturity-related conditions accounted for 14% of all postneonatal deaths and 57% of all neonatal deaths.
+Congenital anomalies were another major cause group, accounting for 28% of all infant deaths.
+Congenital anomalies accounted for 32% of all postneonatal deaths and 27% of all neonatal deaths.